 Well-proportioned and designed storefronts can contribute positively to the pedestrian environment by providing animation and visual interest at the sidewalk.
 A defining characteristic of a main street is the mix and variety of storefront styles and types, in addition to the narrow widths and high level of transparency that lends to the vibrancy and animation of the street.
 Entrances, signage, weather protection and lighting are all elements of successful storefronts.
-New development should reinforce these characteristics according to the following quiddleing.
+New development should reinforce these characteristics according to the following guidelines:

 - Barrier-free access should be accomplished in a manner that does not impede passage in front of the store.
-Ramps are encouraged to be incorporated within vestibules or where entries are set back from the storefront - To ensure an attractive visual presence on the street and a high quality retail space at grade level: - Storefronts should have a high-level of transparency, with a minimum of 75% glazing to maximize visual animation;
+Ramps are encouraged to be incorporated within vestibules or where entries are set back from the storefront. - To ensure an attractive visual presence on the street and a high quality retail space at grade level: - Storefronts should have a high-level of transparency, with a minimum of 75% glazing to maximize visual animation;

-- + An identifiable break or gap should be provided between the street- level uses and the upper floors of a building.
+- Clear glass should be used for wall openings (e.g., windows and doors) along the street-level façade.
+Dark tinted, reflective or opaque glazing should be discouraged for storefronts: - An identifiable break or gap should be provided between the street- level uses and the upper floors of a building.
 This break or gap may consist of a change in material, change in fenestration, or with the addition of a cornice line.
-The identifiable gap or break can emphasize the storefront while adding visual interest and variety to the streetscape: - On corner sites, storefronts should address both street frontages through entries or glazing; - Storefront signage should be consistent with the signage guidelines (see signage section), but generally should add diversity and interest to the street and not overwhelm either the storefront or the streetscape; - + To reflect the existing character and context, storefronts, should generally have a frontage that reflects their historic scale; - Weather protection for pedestrians is encouraged through the use of awnings and canopies; and; - Where retail frontages are greater than 8.0 metres, they should articulate narrow storefronts in the design of the façade.
+The identifiable gap or break can emphasize the storefront while adding visual interest and variety to the streetscape; - On corner sites, storefronts should address both street frontages through entries or glazing; - Storefront signage should be consistent with the signage guidelines (see signage section), but generally should add diversity and interest to the street and not overwhelm either the storefront or the streetscape: - To reflect the existing character and context, storefronts should generally have a frontage that reflects their historic scale: - Weather protection for pedestrians is encouraged through the use of awnings and canopies; and; - Where retail frontages are greater than 8.0 metres, they should articulate narrow storefronts in the design of the facade.